-The Sub-funds currently available are detailed in Appendix A. Each will be invested as a non-UCITS retail scheme, as defined for the purposes of the COLL Rules.
+The Sub-funds currently available are detailed in Appendix A. Each will be invested as a UK UCITS scheme, as defined for the purposes of the COLL Rules.
 Further Sub-funds may be added over time.

 1.3 Shares

 1.3.1 Classes of Share within the Sub-funds